incRxYT/GDrevert/README.md

 ## Why v2.2074 specifically

-Manifest ID `7678373534998244044` maps to GD v2.2074 — the last version fully compatible with the current Geode mod ecosystem.
+Manifest ID `7678373534998244044` maps to GD v2.2074 — the last version fully compatible with many older geode mods like Xdbot.
 Using the manifest ID guarantees you get exactly that build every time regardless of what Steam has cached.

 ---